 Yes!
 It is our congregation’s practice to not only welcome folks of all sexual orientations, gender identities, and gender expressions but to actively include all people in worship and ministry.

-If you are in need of pastoral care or would like to get in touch with Pastor A.J. please email her here!
+If you are in need of pastoral care or would like to get in touch with Pastor Emily, please email them here!

 Deacon Sara Jane Baublitz